HeardLibrary/digital-scholarship/computer/connections-windows.md

 <img src="../images-4-pc/usb-c-to-hdmi.jpg" style="border:1px solid black">

-Since many external monitors (including LCD projectors) may not have any means to connect to a laptop that has only USB-C ports, an inexpensive converter can be purchased to allow the laptop to connect.
+Since many external monitors (including LCD projectors) may not have any means to connect to a laptop that has only USB-C ports, an inexpensive converter can be purchased to allow the laptop to connect via an HDMI cable.

 ## USB ports